 ICS is a stimulating and effective intellectual environment for research higher degree candidates and postdoctoral research fellows, running a program relevant to industry, government and community futures.
 This program has resulted in ICS's strong reputation as a successful environment for the development of professional researchers, through its practice-based intellectual culture, which fosters and encourages engagement with industry partners, external organisations and the broader community.
 ICS's large number of PhD candidates has created a vibrant postgraduate intellectual community.

 Prospective candidates can enrol in a Master of Philosophy, Master of Research, PhD or a Doctor of Cultural Research (DCR).
 The latter is a doctoral research degree for professionals engaged with understanding culture in their workplace or career.
 This fee-based degree will suit people and employers who value rigorous academic research skills applied to current workplace needs.
-For further information on the DCR please contact Associate Professor Megan Watkins.

 The Institute holds seminars, masterclasses and other postgraduate events regularly.
 Many of these are organised by HDR candidates and most are open to people from other universities.